terrychild/only-connect/docs/connections-blog/connections.md

 ![alt_text](images/colours.png "Wall colours")

-The game logic uses the group variable to keep track of which group is currently being built and the selected array to keep a list of those selected bricks.
+The game logic uses a group variable to keep track of which group is currently being built and a selected array to keep a list of those selected bricks.
 The selectBrick function adds a brick to this array and updates the class of the brick with the current group.
 If the brick is already selected then it removes the class and removes it from the array, this allows the player to unselect a brick.
 When the number of selected bricks reaches 4 the checkSelected function is called to validate the selection.
 For now this just clears the selection as if it was an invalid selection.

 ```javascript
 // interaction